jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 Movies in the Golden Age of Hollywood kept things simple.
 Actors like Joan Crawford, John Wayne, Humphrey Bogart were simple and thus effective and memorable.
 Similarly, directors don't need to overthink their directions.

 When the actor in the get a retraction scene asks, "how do I walk down the hallway?" the director can -because he's read the script and worked hard to create the shot list-be simple.
 He can listen to his subconscious that's already worked on that question, and say what he thinks "I don't know… quickly."
-That's how making a good movie can seem like luck and "talent," but it is really the result of working hard on the script and the shot list.
+That's how making a good movie can seem like luck and "talent" but it is really the result of preparation; of working hard on the script and the shot list.

 For whatever reason-usually not enough formal theater training, underemployment, and anxiety to advance their careers-contemporary actors too often resort to performance acting and try to "emote" and "discover" their character.
 In reality, their job is to act each beat as simple as possible.
 The contemporary director's job is thus containing the impulses of actors.

 Like acting, dialogue should be direct and straightforward.
 Dialogue should not be spoken diaries of a character's idiosyncratic thoughts.
 Nor should they talk about the plot.
 Dialogue is simple statements about what the character wants—let the audience wonder why.
 When the director makes a good shot list and tells the story with pictures, the dialogue is "sprinkles on the ice cream cone."
 Basically, a good movie still make sense if watched on mute.

 Mamet now answers what a director should tell the crew.
 Particularly when they repeatedly ask, "where do I put the camera."
 Like with answering actors' questions, this question is best answered by the directors subconscious whose thought about the script and shot list in great detail.
 Thus the answer to "where to put the camera" is usually a well-justified "over there."
 Mamet admits he's a writer and not a brilliant visual director.
 He's thus telling the reader what he knows, which is to keep things simple, and shot the necessary shot as per the shot list.
+Presumably Mamet would say design and building a roof isn't "interesting" so why should a story be?

 Mamet again reiterates there is no such thing as an exciting angle.
 The movie should be interesting, not individual shots.

 Mamet's ideal movie set is like a photo shoot.
 Which he showcases with these shots: